In my perfect world, it would be fall all the time.

-Fun fact: I sweated through 84 T-shirts to make this pasta happen.
+Fun fact: I sweated through 84 T-shirts to make this white cheddar mac n cheese happen.

 In return, this bowl of delicate, squashy, saucy, whole wheat rigatoni topped with more white cheddar and toasted walnuts straight up walked me into the air conditioning, sat me down on the couch, put a fork in my hand, planted a kiss on my cheek, and gave me every fall flavor I had been dreaming of.